HIPAA Training for Dental Offices: 2026 Requirements & Best Practices

 - Online training platforms: HIPAA-specific online training courses for healthcare staff.
 Costs $15–$50 per employee per year.
 Better documentation than DIY, but still requires you to maintain the policy infrastructure underneath.

-- Managed compliance platforms: Platforms like Compliancy Group (ADA's endorsed partner) include training as part of a full compliance program — with a Compliance Coach who guides your staff through training, maintains documentation, and ensures your policies are current.
+- Managed compliance platforms: Platforms like Medcurity include training as part of a full compliance program — guiding your staff through training, maintaining documentation, and keeping your policies current.
 Best for practices that want turnkey compliance without a dedicated compliance officer.

 Frequently Asked Questions